Yasaka Shrine 八坂神社

 The stone torii gate on the south side is 9.5 m (31 feet) in height - one of the largest in Japan, and dates from 1646.
 Two wooden koma-inu (lion dog guardians) in the shrine are said to have been carved by the celebrated sculptor Unkei, who also created many of the statues of the Kannon Buddha at Sanjusangendo Temple, in the 13th century.

 Yasaka Jinja is dedicated to the Shinto deities Susano-o-no-Mikoto and his consort Inadahime-no-Mikoto.

 The many lanterns advertising the sponsors of the Gion Matsuri hang from shrine buildings and make for a beautiful sight, especially at night.

 Some of the huge floats used during the Gion Matsuri are stored on the shrine grounds.

 Yasaka Jinja Access - Getting To Yasaka Shrine

 Yasaka Jinja is a 5-10-minute walk from Shijo Keihan Station.
 From Kyoto Station, take the #206 or #207 bus to the Gion bus stop.

-Book Hotel Accommodation in Kyoto Gion
+Accommodation in Gion